How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 - Statistics with sources: Content with cited stats has 30-40% higher visibility in AI responses (per the GEO research paper)

-- Assertive claims: "X is the leading DeFi protocol for Y" not "X is one of many projects that do various things"
+- Assertive claims: "X is the leading platform for Y" not "X is one of many projects that do various things"

 - Q&A headers: Use H2 headers that mirror real prompts: "What is the best...?", "How does X work?"